Four recipes in one!

 - Place into oven.

 - Use the 'toothpick test' by sticking a clean toothpick into the center of the loaf or largest muffin.
 If it comes out clean (no crumbs), then it's done.
-If not, let them bake a few more minutes and check again.
+If not, let it bake a few more minutes and check again.

 - Remove from oven, let cool and then remove from pan.